Skip to Content

 Begin by removing the pull assembly.
 We need to remove the pull assembly as it allows us to access the cylinder head.

-The pull assembly is as its name suggests the assembly that houses the pull cord and recoil.
-Some mowers will use one-piece assembly (blower housing) others employ a two-piece.
-Several fasteners (four usually) removes the complete assembly.
+The pull assembly is, as its name suggests, the assembly that houses the pull cord and recoil.
+Some mowers will use a one-piece assembly (blower housing).
+Others employ a two-piece.
+Several fasteners (four usually) remove the complete assembly.

 Remove Mower Carburetor